cosbi-research/VisualSHIELD/README.md

 Make sure to have a (network of) OPAL server along with your secure credentials to integrate in the following analyses.
 For a demo, you can use https://opal-demo.obiba.org .

 The VisualSHIELD module offers pre-built UI and logic for:
-* analisis selection
-* tabular result presentation
+* selection of remote datasets to be jointly analyzed, from one or more opal servers.
-* ...
+* Federated data manipulation
-* XXXX
+* Federated data analysis

+The data manipulation is an interface that allows to add new columns to the datasets being analyzed, based on linear combinations or complex functions of the existing columns.

-The analysis is performed through the privacy-aware [DataSHIELD](https://www.datashield.ac.uk/) analysis package, and allows to easily perform:
+The analysis is performed through the privacy-aware [DataSHIELD](https://www.datashield.ac.uk/) analysis package, as well as the dsSwissKnife from Swiss Institute for Bioinformatics (SIB), and allows to easily perform:
 * histograms
+* box-plot
+* principal component analysis (PCA)
+* K-nearest neighbors (K-NN)
+* Correlation matrix
+* Random Forest for classification/regression
 * contour plots
 * heatmaps
 * linear models (lm)
 * generalized linear models (glm)
+* survival analysis (kaplan-meier curves, and COX models)

 VisualSHIELD module is exposed through the VisualSHIELDUI and the VisualSHIELDServer functions.